 n = Number of observations.

-Result and Discussion
+Results and Discussion

 The result provided in Table 1 showed that farmers are highly concerned about changing temperature and rainfall patterns.
-A large majority of respondents agreed that frequent temperature fluctuations (Mean score = 4.39) and early withdrawal of the monsoon (Mean = 4.64) disrupt agricultural planning.
+A large majority of respondents agreed that frequent temperature fluctuations (Mean score = 4.39) and early withdrawal of the Monsoon (Mean = 4.64) disrupt agricultural planning.
 Similarly, increasing temperature was perceived to directly lower crop productivity (Mean = 4.54).
 Concerns were also raised about new weed species emerging due to rising temperatures (Mean = 4.34) and heat stress affecting livestock, including falling milk yields during summer (Mean = 4.46).
 On the other hand, a relatively lower score was observed for perceptions of unpredictable rainfall (Mean = 2.52), suggesting variability in farmers’ experiences or perhaps the presence of adaptation practices to manage rainfall risks.

-Farmers demonstrated strong awareness of the damaging effects of extreme weather events.
+Farmers demonstrated strong awareness of damaging effects of extreme weather events.
 Soil erosion during heavy rains (Mean = 4.44), frequent droughts (Mean = 4.39), and fodder shortages for livestock during droughts (Mean = 4.37) were reported as major threats.
 The perception of flooding disrupting farming logistics also scored highly (Mean = 4.29).
 Conversely, relatively lower mean scores were recorded for statements suggesting that droughts or floods have no significant long-term impacts (Means = 3.56 and 3.39, respectively), reflecting farmers’ rejection of these notions.
 The results suggest that farmers clearly perceive extreme weather events as a serious challenge to agricultural sustainability.

 Declining crop yields due to climate change were strongly acknowledged (Mean = 4.06), along with disruptions in flowering and fruiting cycles (Mean = 4.34) and biodiversity loss (Mean = 4.30).
 Farmers also expressed concern over pest and disease outbreaks making farming financially less viable (Mean = 3.96).
 Interestingly, the relatively lower mean scores for “farm productivity will remain the same despite climate change” (Mean = 3.10) and “advancements in techniques will reduce effects of climate change” (Mean = 2.93) indicate skepticism regarding the adequacy of technological solutions alone.
 This suggests that while farmers recognize technological progress, they may still perceive it as insufficient to fully counter climate impacts.

-The results further demonstrate that climate change is perceived to have strong livelihood consequences.
+The results further demonstrated that climate change is perceived to have strong livelihood consequences.
 Farmers agreed that climate change is driving rural-urban migration (Mean = 4.17) and reducing annual farm income (Mean = 4.26).
 Weather unpredictability was seen to reduce farmers’ confidence in agriculture (Mean = 4.29).
 By contrast, lower mean values for “climate change has no impact on rural livelihoods” (Mean = 3.49) and “climate change is not a factor behind youth migration” (Mean = 3.24) suggest that farmers largely reject such views.
 These findings highlight that climate change is not only an environmental challenge but also a socioeconomic one, directly shaping farmers’ livelihoods and migration trends.

-Table 01: Item wise analysis of perception about the climate change to farmers (n = 375)
+Table 1: Item-wise analysis of perception about the climate change to farmers (n = 375)